nunchuk-io/resources/content/wallet-recovery/collab-wallet/_index.en.md

 Recover your keys one-by-one by entering the seed phrase for each key.

 {{< notice note >}}
-  Unless a member is willing to transfer their signing privileges to another member (and therefore disclosing their seed phrase(s) to that member), each member that participates in the recovery process should only recover their own key(s).
+  Each member should only recover their own key(s).
+An exception is when a member wants to transfer ownership of seed phrases and keys to another member (note that this also weakens the security of the collaborative wallet).
 {{< /notice >}}

 ![Add a key](add_key.jpg)